isomerpages/pris-test/_about-us/Captains of Lives.md

 We help inmates take ownership of their own rehabilitation, by positively influencing them to **renew** their family bonds and successfully reintegrate into society.

-Our role also extends beyond the prison walls.
-We work closely with our community partners to support and guide ex-offenders as they take steps to **restart** their lives.
+Our role extends beyond the prison walls.
+We work closely with our [community partners](/corrections-process/community-resources)to support and guide ex-offenders as they take steps to **restart** their lives.

 Our Captains of Lives are mentors, coaches, and role models to those under our charge.